CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 > **A conversation at turn $t+1$ is meaningfully connected to turn $t$.**

-Human cognition achieves continuity implicitly.
+Human cognition achieves continuity largely implicitly.
 TS must achieve it explicitly, deterministically, and with bounded state.

 Continuity theory defines: